 4. Summary 1) Due to the influence of heat-affected zone caused by the hot-dip coating treatment, the mechanical properties of common steel plate would be decreased slightly in certain extent.
 2) Comparing with the hot-dip Al-45Zn coating, the effect of hot-dip Al on the mechanical properties of common steel plate is more prominent.
-As the specimens affected by higher temperature, tensile strength and yield stress would be decrease obviously.
-3) About the influence of high temperature on mechanical properties of steel plate which is more evident in the specimen with thin plate thickness.
+As the specimens affected by higher temperature, the decreasing in the tensile strength and elongation would be larger, which is more evident in the specimen with thin plate thickness.